Evergreen Bouquet

 We got warnings about the coming storm on our phone, but the high winds were to hit the coast, or from Seattle north.
 We are down closer to Mount Rainier.
 I told my husband we should be fine, but it would be a good idea to have flashlights handy.

 We went to bed, with no worries.
-At 4 AM we were woken with a very loud BOOM sound.
+At 4 AM we awoke to a very loud BOOM.
 We knew immediately that something had hit the house.
 At first, I thought maybe it was the Costco chairs (shown in the photo).
 We ran to our back door and peeked out.
 Nope, the chairs were fine.
 They are solid and heavy - I can now testify as to their strength!
 Huge limbs lay across our patio, and up against the house.
 One limb had punctured a hole in the siding.
 We waited until light (and wind had ceased) to check out the house.
 Ugghh!
 A heavy limb had come down on the edge of the roof, knocking off part of the fascia and bending a gutter to the point where it was no longer usable.
 Rain water was running off the roof like a waterfall.
 The closest trees that matched these branches were about a block away.
 That was a powerful gust that snapped off the limbs and carried them down the street to be dropped on top of our house!
 Fortunately, no one was hurt, and the damage was not more severe.

 All of that damage will be repaired.
 In the meantime, we had a lot of clean-up to do.
 A friend helped up cut up the limbs.
 A neighbor came by to collect evergreen branches to turn into boughs.